AliceLeon/backup-for-Fleur/README.md

 - [Fadecandy tutorial](https://www.instructables.com/How-to-Control-Addressable-LEDs-With-Fadecandy-and/) by Amy Goodchild.
 - [How to set up Fadecandy Mac server](https://groups.google.com/g/fadecandy/c/FvVmTFIXn5A)
-- For some reason, my processing deosn't detect microphone so I switched to P5.js.
+- For some reason, my processing deosn't detect the microphone so I switched to P5.js.

 #### Kettle